ChadMannEsq/SimpleInterestCalculator/README.md

 This component attempts to use [`crypto.randomUUID`](https://developer.mozilla.org/docs/Web/API/Crypto/randomUUID) when generating IDs for new rows.
 Browsers without this API fall back to a basic `Math.random` implementation, which is not cryptographically secure.
 For the best experience, use a modern browser with `crypto.randomUUID` support.

+## Exporting

+Use the **Print PDF** button to save the current case details and schedule as a PDF document.